aldebaran/qibuild/doc/source/other/cmake.rst

 The library will be:

 * built as a shared library on UNIX
-* built as a static library on windows
+* built as a static library on Windows

 You can can set ``BUILD_SHARED_LIBS=OFF`` to compile everything in static by default.